dfinity/threshold/README.md

 the official install parameters, and in case of success, the canister to be upgraded is extracted and compared against `threshold`.
 If they are equal the install parameters are used as arguments to the one-way invocation of the management canister's `install_code` method.
-Since such and invocation doesn't leave a continuation context, the canister's state machine can cleanly wind down and the upgrade succeeds.
+Since such an invocation doesn't leave a continuation context, the canister's state machine can cleanly wind down and the upgrade succeeds.

 ### The concrete command